dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/recognize.md

 ### Parameters

 `imageSource` : Specifies the image source.

 `options` : Options to help with the usage of the `ImageSource` object.
-For example, pass `Dynamsoft.DCE.DrawingItem` to help with the highlighting of barcode regions as shown in the code snippet below.
+At present, it only contains one property `resultsHighlightBaseShapes` that accepts `Dynamsoft.DCE.DrawingItem` as its value to help with the highlighting of text regions as shown in the code snippet below.
+More properties will be added as needed in the future.

 ### Code Snippet